 - Eye discharge – At the height of the cold virus, your cat may even have mucus building up in and around the eyes.
 Again this is due to the excess mucus building up within your cat’s respiratory system, (eyes, ears, nose and mouth are all connected after all).
 This mucus can dry and be painful within the eyes of your cat if you do not wipe it away.

 - Mouth breathing – Your cat may also experience slight difficulty in breathing.
 Again, mucus is the cause, blocking the nasal areas so that your cat is forced to breath through the mouth.

 - Mild lethargy – Similar to humans, cats also experience lethargy when they have a cold.
 This is due to the immune system working overtime to beat the infection.
 Your cat will be more dormant than normal and may not play etc.

 - Mild fever – This is more evident in severe cases of the cold virus, however your cat may get a fever and high temperature.
 This can be difficult to detect however.

 - Less appetite – Again, a common symptom is lack of appetite.
 When a cat gets a cold they will very likely eat less than normal.

 Overall, as the winter season sets in, a cat owner is advised to look out for common cold symptoms much like you would find in your self.

-If you see that your cat has a runny nose or watery eyes, is sleeping more than normal and showing signs of general listlessness, these are indications of your cat getting a cold.
+But back to those cold symptoms.
+If you see that your cat has a runny nose or watery eyes, is sleeping more than normal and showing signs of general listlessness, these are indication she is is getting a cold.